 Permanent establishment

-Generally a fixed place of business through which the business of an enterprise is wholly or partly carried on, including a place of management, a branch, an office, a factory or a workshop.
-This term usually arises in the context of double taxation treaties (www.practicallaw.com/A34913).
-The usual rule in a comprehensive double tax treaty is that only the country of residence can tax the profits of a trade or business, unless they arise from a permanent establishment in the other country.
+Defined for UK tax purposes in sections 1141 and 1142 of the Corporation Tax Act 2010 as a fixed UK place of business through which the business of an enterprise is wholly or partly carried on, including a place of management, a branch, an office, a factory, a workshop, an installation or structure for the exploration of natural resources, a mine, an oil or gas well, a quarry or any other place of extraction of natural resources or a building site or construction or installation project.
+An agent acting for a non-UK resident company who habitually exercises (in the UK) authority to do business on the company's behalf may also create a UK permanent establishment.
+The term commonly arises in the context of double taxation treaties.
+The usual rule in a comprehensive double tax treaty is that only the country of residence can tax the profits of a trade or business, unless the profits arise from a permanent establishment in the other country.
+For a detailed discussion of permanent establishments and their tax treatment, see Practice note, Companies: UK residence and permanent establishments.